tonytins/cstdotnet/README.md

 - This all began as a "what if?"
 What if I could make my own?
 So, I did.
 First from a Jupyter notebook and then a full-fledged project that technically has a support cycle.
 - While this project is technically feature complete, it is not a full drop-in replacement as it lacks variable (`%[digit]`) parsing.
+- I'm deprecating the `.sln` solution type in favour of `.slnx` going forward.
+It'll be removed sometime in the future.

 ## 📄 License

 I license this project under BSD-3-Clause license — see the [LICENSE](LICENSE) file for full text.